AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ## Check log files {#check-log-files-v2}

-Depending upon your operating system, you can find the log files for AEM desktop app at the following locations:
+You can find the log files for AEM desktop app at the following locations.
+When uploading many assets, if some files fail to upload, see `backend.log` file at the above location to identify the failed uploads.

-* **Windows**: `%LocalAppData%\Adobe\AssetsCompanion\Logs`
+* On Windows: `%LocalAppData%\Adobe\AssetsCompanion\Logs`

-* **Mac**: `~/Library/Logs/Adobe\ Experience\ Manager\ Desktop`
+* On Mac: `~/Library/Logs/Adobe\ Experience\ Manager\ Desktop`

-When uploading many assets, if some files fail to upload, see the following logs to identify the failed uploads in `backend.log` file at the above location.